 The September/October issue of Arrive magazine from Amtrak has an article called Fashion's Makeover (page 34) by Michele Meyer.
 The article is about how the fashion industry has changed in light of the economic slump.
 Meyer proposes that to survive in this new climate, apparel designers and merchants must rely on instinct, innovation, exclusivity, and the Internet.
 Sounds like there's some advice in here that charity auction committees would also be smart to follow.
 Let's dig deeper.
 In the ...
 Read On >

 When I visit with some organizations about their auction fundraiser, they insist that their charity auction crowd is unusually loud.
-"Sherry, we can't ever get them to pay attention," one will say.
-Or, "Our crowd likes to party."
-Pardon the expression, but to that I'll respond in a common phrase my Dad uses: "Well no shit, Sherlock."
-Your guests view the charity auction as a party.
+"Sherry, we can't ever get them to pay attention," one will say, "Our crowd likes to party."
+Pardon the expression, but I'll respond in a common phrase my Dad uses: "No shit, Sherlock."
+Your guests view a charity auction as a party.
 Good parties tend to be loud.
 For your guests, charity auctions are celebratory events.
-A portion of them ...
+A portion of them may see it as a ...
 Read On >